warthmann/QTLseqr/README.md

 **Example Analysis**

-The data for below example analysis and tutorial is drawn from a study on cold tolerance in rice by [Yang Z et al. (2013)](https://doi.org/10.1371/journal.pone.0068433).
+The data for below example analysis and tutorial is drawn from a study on cold tolerance in rice by [Yang, Z et al. (2013)](https://doi.org/10.1371/journal.pone.0068433).
+It is the same data that Mansfeld and Grumet had used and we only slightly modified their instructions taken from their [github page](https://github.com/bmansfeld/QTLseqr/) and [vignette](https://github.com/bmansfeld/QTLseqr/raw/master/vignettes/QTLseqr.pdf).

 >Yang Z, Huang D, Tang W, Zheng Y, Liang K, Cutler AJ, et al. (2013) Mapping of Quantitative Trait Loci >Underlying Cold Tolerance in Rice Seedlings via High-Throughput Sequencing of Pooled Extremes.
 >PLoS ONE 8(7): e68433. https://doi.org/10.1371/journal.pone.0068433

-The raw sequencing data is available from NCBI's short read archive in [BioProjet PRJNA198759](https://www.ncbi.nlm.nih.gov/sra/?term=PRJNA198759)
+The raw sequencing data for [Yang Z, et al. (2013)](https://doi.org/10.1371/journal.pone.0068433) is available from NCBI's short read archive in [BioProjet PRJNA198759](https://www.ncbi.nlm.nih.gov/sra/?term=PRJNA198759)

 * Run SRR834931: Rice ET pool (385 extremely tolerant individuals)
 * Run SRR834927: Rice ES pool (430 extremely sensitive individuals)

 We have downloaded the raw data (fasterq-dump SRR834931 SRR834927) and performed alignment (bwa) and variant calling (freebayes) against the Nipponbare reference genome (IRGSP-1.0) with our [PBGL snakemake workflow](https://github.com/pbgl/dna-proto-workflow).
-QTLseqr analysis on the
-[resulting VCF file produced by freebayes](https://bss1innov1nafa1poc1.blob.core.windows.net/sample-container/Data-for-github/wGQ-Filt-freebayes~bwa~IRGSP-1.0~both-segregant_bulks~filtered-default.vcf) can be performed as outlined below.
+QTLseqr analysis on the [resulting VCF file produced by freebayes](https://bss1innov1nafa1poc1.blob.core.windows.net/sample-container/Data-for-github/wGQ-Filt-freebayes~bwa~IRGSP-1.0~both-segregant_bulks~filtered-default.vcf) can be performed as outlined below.

-# Installing QTLseqr
+# Installation

 Install the PBGL version of QTLseqr from github like so: